Dark Mode Light Mode

 Even this cat is relaxed!

-the most remote beach of Ibiza
+The most remote beach of Ibiza

 While you still have the car, an awesome place to visit is the most remote beach of Ibiza.
 Cala d’en Serra is a tiny beach situated on the island of Ibiza.
 Its super clear waters and remote setting have made it famous, but it is still fairly unknown.